-Required Practicum for Certification: October 9, 2023 - July 12, 2024
+Required Practicum for Certification : October 7 - July 11, 2025

-Total contact hours with a mentor is approximately 6-10 hours.
+• Total contact hours with a mentor is approximately 6-10 hours.
 If meetings with your assigned mentor exceed a total of 10 hours, an additional consultation fee may be required.
+This is a strict policy.